Renunciation of citizenship: Japanese American internment

 During World War II, over 120,000 Japanese Americans were placed in internment camps throughout the West Coast of the United States.
 Conditions in the camps were often sub-par, with cruel emotional and sometimes physical mistreatment.
-This, along with a 'loyalty questionnaire' that required the Japanese to renounce any loyalty to the Japanese Emperor, led a total of 5,589 Japanese American Nisei to renounce their American citizenship.
+This, along with a "loyalty questionnaire" that required the Japanese to renounce any loyalty to the Japanese Emperor, led a total of 5,589 Japanese American Nisei to renounce their American citizenship.

 In modern law

 Renunciation of citizenship is particularly relevant in cases of multiple citizenship, given that additional citizenships may be acquired automatically and may be undesirable.
 Many countries have pragmatic policies that recognize the often arbitrary nature of citizenship claims of other countries and negative consequences, such as loss of security clearance, can mostly be expected only for actively exercising foreign citizenship, for instance by obtaining a foreign passport.
 People from some countries renounce their citizenship to avoid compulsory military service.
 However, some people may wish to be free even of the purely theoretical obligations and appearance of dual loyalty that another citizenship implies.
 Even in countries that allow dual citizenship, such as Australia, Jamaica and Pakistan, electoral laws demand that politicians not be under an obligation of allegiance to any foreign country, and so when politicians have been found to be violating such laws, they stepped down and renounced their other citizenships in response to the public controversy.
 Another example may be political refugees who would wish to renounce allegiance to the country from which they escaped.

-The Universal Declaration of Human Rights lists both the right to leave any country, including one's own (Article 13(2)), and the right to change one's nationality (Article 15(2)), which implicitly recognizes the right to renounce citizenship.